pepijndevos/pepijndevos.github.com/_posts/2021-05-05-evaluating-gui-toolkits.markdown

 I tried with Yarn and that gave errors but then I tried with `npm install; npm run build` and it worked.
 Don't ask me...
 Npm told me there are `28 vulnerabilities (1 moderate, 27 high)`, so packages must be upgraded and the churn must continue.

-It's a bit of a different setup though, wher the JS is compiled and then served with a Python script that is a subclass of Jupyter server.
+It's a bit of a different setup though, where the JS is compiled and then served with a Python script that is a subclass of Jupyter server.
 That takes care of the kernels of course, but doesn't give you the fancy hot reload.
 I wonder if could somehow rig hot reloading into the bundled JS served by Python, but that's for later.
-For now I just want to see if I interact with the notebook from the outside.
+For now I just want to see if I can interact with the notebook from the outside.

 I found it quite hard to find good documentation on how to interface with the notebook, so I settled for just poking around a bit.
 The `commands.ts` file provides some guidance for what sort of actions are available.